School Info, Enrollment & Policies

 In order to ensure all students are kept up to date on the happenings of the online school, we need to be able to communicate through email.

-Situations sometimes arise in which particular circumstances surrounding a policy decision require special consideration, or students have a complaint about the behavior or performance of a faculty or staff member.
+Situations sometimes arise in which particular circumstances surrounding a policy decision require special consideration, or students have a complaint about the behavior or performance of an instructor or staff member.

-As a general rule, students should address their concerns about a policy decision or a faculty member directly with the Online Registrar.
+As a general rule, students should address their concerns about a policy decision or instructor directly with the Online Registrar.
 An unresolved complaint about the behavior/performance of a staff member may be brought to the attention of the person’s immediate supervisor.

 If online students residing in another state wish to file a formal complaint with their home state authorizing agency after exhausting internal avenues, they may do so using the contact information listed here.